renatomaia/coutil/doc/manual.md

 If the coroutine executing this [await function](#await-function) is explicitly resumed, the execution of `preemptco` continues in the separate thread, and it will not be able to be resumed again until it [suspends](http://www.lua.org/manual/5.4/manual.html#pdf-coroutine.yield).
-In such case the results of the execution of `preemptco` are discarted.
+In such case the results of the execution of `preemptco` are discarded.
 Finally,
 the explicitly resumed coroutine may not complete await functions until `preemptco` yields or terminates.